Filter pairs and natural extensions of logics: Introduction

 In Remark \ref{ObsPorqueTratamosDoCasoRegular} we explain where the regularity assumption, left implicit by P{\v r}enosil, enters.
-In Corollary \ref{CorExtNatCasoSingular} we give the next best construction available for a logic of singular cardinality.
+The question of the existence of natural extensions for logics of singular cardinality remains open, but in Corollary \ref{CorExtNatCasoSingular} we give the next best solution, showing that there are conservative extensions whose cardinality is the next regular cardinal.

-In the literature one finds tentative constructions of consequence relations $\vdash^{\textrm{ {\L}S}}, \vdash^{\textrm{ SS}}, \vdash^-$ and $\vdash^+_\kappa$ of which the first one can fail to be structural, the second one can fail to satisfy idempotence and the last are the two are the minimal, resp. maximal, natural extensions found by P{\v r}enosil in \cite{Prenosil}.
-We summarize the definitions and the known interrelations between these proposed solutions at the beginning of Section 3.
+In the literature one finds tentative constructions of consequence relations ${\vdash}^{\textrm{ {\L}S}}, {\vdash}^{\textrm{ SS}}, {\vdash}^-$ and ${\vdash}^+_\kappa$ of which the first one can fail to be structural, the second one can fail to satisfy idempotence and the last are the two are the minimal, resp. maximal, natural extensions found by P{\v r}enosil in \cite{Prenosil}.
+We summarize the definitions and the known interrelations between these proposed solutions at the beginning of Section 5.

-We identify the natural extension given by the filter pair $\FilPa(l)$ with P{\v r}enosil's minimal one, and complete the picture painted by Cintula, Noguera and P{\v r}enosil in the following result.
+We identify the natural extension given by the canonical filter pair with P{\v r}enosil's minimal one, and complete the picture painted by Cintula, Noguera and P{\v r}enosil in the following result.

-\begin{TeoNoNr}\emph{(Theorem \ref{TheoremInclusionsBetweenTheRelations})} Given sets $X \subseteq Y$ of variables and a logic $l=(\Fm{\Sigma}{X}, \vdash)$ we have the following inclusions between the associated relations on $\Fm{\Sigma}{Y}$:
+\begin{TeoNoNr}\emph{(Theorem \ref{TheoremInclusionsBetweenTheRelations})} Given sets $X \subseteq Y$ of variables and a logic $l=(\Fm{\Sigma}{X}, {\vdash})$, we have the following inclusions between the associated relations on $\Fm{\Sigma}{Y}$:

 The second relation is the structural closure of the first one and the third is the idempotent closure of the second one. \end{TeoNoNr}